jcdarwin/epubcheck-web/README.md

-# EpubCheck Web Archive build tool
+# EPUBCheck Web Archive build tool

-This project allows you to create a web archive and serve it using [Apache Tomcat](http://tomcat.apache.org/), such that you can provide validation of EPUB files using [EpubCheck](https://github.com/IDPF/epubcheck) via a web service.
+This project allows you to create a web archive and serve it using [Apache Tomcat](http://tomcat.apache.org/), such that you can provide validation of EPUB files using [EPUBCheck](https://github.com/IDPF/epubcheck) via a web service.

-This project is licensed under the same license as the EpubCheck project, namely, the <a href="http://opensource.org/licenses/BSD-3-Clause">BSD 3 license</a>.
+This project is licensed under the same license as the EPUBCheck project, namely, the <a href="http://opensource.org/licenses/BSD-3-Clause">BSD 3 license</a>.

 # The rationale

-Originally, the EpubCheck .jar fle was accompanied by a .war file, which was very useful as it could be hosted by a Java-based webserver (e.g. <a href="http://tomcat.apache.org/">Apache Tomcat</a>), and used to provide a web-based interface for EPUB validation using epubcheck.
+Originally, the `epubcheck.jar` fle was accompanied by a `.war` file, which was very useful as it could be hosted by a Java-based webserver (e.g. <a href="http://tomcat.apache.org/">Apache Tomcat</a>), and used to provide a web-based interface for EPUB validation using epubcheck.
 This is how the the IDPF offer their <a href="http://validator.idpf.org/">online EPUB validation service</a>.

-However, recent builds of EpubCheck have not been accompanied by this .war file meaning that, for your own purposes, you were looking at having to use the command line version, as described above.
+However, recent builds of EPUBCheck have not been accompanied by this `.war` file meaning that, for your own purposes, you were looking at having to use the command line version, as described above.
 You could still of course use the IDPF’s <a href="http://validator.idpf.org/">online validation service</a>, but this is only for non-commercial use and for files less than 10MB.

 So, after running into confusion where a client mistakenly thought their EPUB3 was invalid because it was being checked against an older version of the epubcheck .war file used by a web service, I thought it was high time I worked out how to create a .war from a recent release.